Online Schools: 4 Factors to Consider

 Being able to complete an online or distance-learning course of study shows that you know how to balance different tasks and priorities.
 That's especially true if you're like many other people who've chosen this route.
 A lot of online students have multiple commitments to juggle, such as work and family responsibilities.

-Plus, online programs generally have few, if any, regular class meeting times.
+Plus, online diploma, certificate, and degree programs generally have few, if any, regular class meeting times.
 So attaining success requires the ability to manage your own time productively—on a schedule that you set.
 That's why it can be a clear indication that you have what it takes to do the same thing on the job, if required.

 2. Self-Discipline and Motivation

 Many organizations love to hire self-starters, the kind of people who don't need to be micro-managed or told what to do all the time.
 They want dedicated employees who have the willpower to get their jobs done on their own as well as the ability to persist through challenges when necessary.